 For the MBTA's directly operated bus and rapid-bus modes, CTPS will select some bus trips that have APC-equipped buses to conduct passenger counts for use in APC data verification.
 CTPS will then provide the results of these counts to the MBTA as reports of vehicle passenger loads and trip summary statistics.
-The MBTA will use these CTPS-produced results in estimating passenger-miles traveled and unlinked passenger trips.
+The MBTA will use these CTPS-produced results to estimate passenger-miles traveled and unlinked passenger trips.
 CTPS will then assess the MBTA's estimates of passenger-miles traveled and unlinked passenger trips.

-CTPS will obtain AFC faregate passenger counts from the MBTA, which will provide information about the total number of passengers boarding at subway stations on the heavy rail, light rail, or rapid-bus mode.
+CTPS will obtain AFC faregate passenger counts from the MBTA, which will provide information about the total number of passengers boarding at gated stations on the heavy and light rail, and on rapid-buses.
 CTPS will then estimate the factors that account for the number of transfers between modes based on the origin-destination passenger surveys conducted in Task 2.
-In addition, CTPS will develop a faregate noninteraction factor from the observations at station survey locations and will apply the factor to the AFC faregate counts to estimate the total number of unlinked heavy rail and light rail trips attributable to subway-linked trips.
+In addition, CTPS will develop a faregate noninteraction factor from the observations at station survey locations and will apply the factor to the AFC faregate counts to estimate the total number of unlinked heavy rail and light rail trips.